Ernest Cline: Readyverse

 In January 2024, it was announced that Cline has partnered with tech company Futureverse Studios to launch the Readyverse, “a multi-world, multi-IP, interoperable open metaverse experience for mass consumers.”
 Readyverse will feature licensed digital props and other intellectual property from director Steven Spielberg’s Ready Player One through a deal with distributor Warner Bros.
 Readyverse also holds the rights to Cline’s other novels (including Ready Player Two) as well as his future works.

 Personal life

 From 2003 to 2013, Cline was married to author Susan Somers-Willett, with whom he has one daughter.

-In 2016, he married poet/nonfiction writer Cristin O'Keefe Aptowicz, whom he met at the 1998 National Poetry Slam and began dating in 2013.
+In 2016, he married writer Cristin O'Keefe Aptowicz, whom he met at the 1998 National Poetry Slam and began dating in 2013.
 They have one daughter.

-Cline's all-time favorite video game is the arcade classic Black Tiger, which features prominently in the plot of Ready Player One.
+Cline's all-time favorite video game is Black Tiger, which features prominently in the plot of Ready Player One.